freeCodeCamp/pantry-for-good/README.md

 ------------
 ### Detailed local development installation steps

-You'll need to have the latest verison of **Node.js** installed.
+You'll need to have a **Node.js** version > 6 installed.
 Either use your OS's package manager or follow the installation instructions on the [official website](http://nodejs.org).

 This app uses **MongoDB** as its database engine.
 Follow [these instructions](https://docs.mongodb.com/manual/installation/#mongodb-community-edition) to install it locally and start the MongoDB server on your machine.